arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingVMImagingWithCapture/HOL.md

 <a name="Ex3Task1" />
 #### Task 1: Creating a Virtual Machine Based on an Image ####

-1. Log in to the Windows Azure Portal: https://manage.windowsazure.com.
+1. Log in to the Microsoft Azure Portal: https://manage.windowsazure.com.

 1. Click **New** | **Compute** | **Virtual Machine** | **From Gallery**.
 	![createvmfromimage](Images/createvmfromimage.png?raw=true)